All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Try the BMI Calculator →

 Gather your supplies.
-You will need your reconstituted peptide vial, an insulin syringe (29-31 gauge), alcohol swabs, and a sharps container for used needles.
+You'll need your reconstituted peptide vial, an insulin syringe (29-31 gauge), alcohol swabs, and a sharps container for used needles.

 Prepare the dose.
 Wipe the top of the vial with an alcohol swab.
 Draw back air in the syringe equal to your dose volume.
 Insert the needle into the vial and push the air in (this prevents a vacuum).
 Invert the vial and draw your dose.
 Tap the syringe to move any air bubbles to the top and push them out.